evan-sctg/NirnAuctionHouse-ServerLink/README.md

 ### General Information

-- Listings with a buyout price will last 7 days
+- Listings will last 7 days
-- Listings with no buyout price will last 24 hours
 - Listing limit 100 - you can only have 100 auctions at a time
 - Setting to Only show active trades (Hide trades where the seller does not have Server Link active)
 - Buy Orders WTB (right click menu)